hyperledger/fabric-docs-i18n/docs/source/developapps/application.md

 const bondContract = await network2.getContract('BondContract');
 ```

-In these examples, note how we didn't use a qualifying namespace -- we assumed
+In these examples, note how we didn't use a qualifying contract name -- we have
-only one smart contract per file.
+only one smart contract per file, and `getContract()` will use the first

-在这些示例中，请注意我们如何不使用合格的命名空间 -- 我们假设每个文件只有一个智能合约。
+contract it finds.

 Recall the transaction MagnetoCorp uses to issue its first commercial paper: